What Is The Comp LA?

 You could use the same styled compressor from five different companies and they won’t sound the same.
 They might be close in some areas, but not exactly the same.
 The one you choose will come down to preference and your ear.

 Right now, we’re in a terrific era in the recording industry.
 Tools are far less expensive than purchasing the hardware, there’s lots of training, and technology is making things easier, thus putting everyone on a playing field where only creativity and innovation set you apart.

 Well, before you dismiss the notion, at least try the demo.

 What I Love About The Comp LA

 Whenever I’m working with a plugin, there are a number of milestones that need to be hit for me to use and recommend them to others.

 Sound quality: The plugin has to sound good and be true to its claim regardless if it’s emulating a piece of hardware or not.
 I’m especially hard on the emulations though.

-Aesthetics: The overall look and feel of the GUI has to be appealing.
+Aesthetics: The overall look and feel of the GUI have to be appealing.
 You often hear that looks don’t matter, but to an extent they do.

 CPU Load: Wtf is it doing to my CPU?
 I don’t mind plugins that push my CPU, but the lower the hit, the better imo.